 B. Built-In Embroidery Designs and Import Methods

-If you’re not going to want to create or search online for additional embroidery designs or fonts, make sure to choose a machine that comes with a great selection of built-in designs.
+If you’re not going to want to create or search online for additional embroidery designs or fonts, make sure to choose a machine with a great selection of built-in designs.
 There are also machines specifically designed to include Disney, Marvel, and Star Wars patterns.

 Most sewing and embroidery machines also allow you to import additional embroidery designs.
 Some machines, like the Brother SE400, will require a direct connection to your computer.
-More updated machines, however, boast import through USB or even WiFi transfer from a smart device.
+More updated machines, however, boast import through USB or WiFi transfer from a smart device.

 If you’re a beginner and aren’t sure you will even like sewing and embroidering, don’t buy an expensive and fancy machine.

 How much should you spend on a sewing machine that embroiders?